kimberli/interviews/README.md

 ### Object-oriented Programming
 Inspiration from [here](https://quizlet.com/22436874/oop-vocabulary-object-oriented-programming-flash-cards/)
-* *Abstract data type*: access data only through a public interface; implementation can be changed without altering usage
+* *Abstract data type*: defined logically by set of values and set of operations
 * *Class*: basic concept in OOP, bundles data type information with actions
 * *Object*: runtime value which belongs to a class
 * *Encapsulation*: information hiding to ensure data integrity